openedx/edx-documentation/en_us/developers/source/conventions/safe_templates.rst

   style property, or anything outside of the limited scope of an individual property value.

-* User supplied URLs must use a whitelisted or acceptable protocol (e.g. http).
+* User supplied URLs must use one of these safe protocols: "http:", "https:", or "".
 Doing so prevents users from being able to supply a URL that uses the "javascript" protocol as an example.

 * User supplied style property values must not contain ``expression(...)`` due